SixArm/software-programming-guide/topics/binary-heap/index.md

 # Binary heap

 A binary heap data structure is a specialized tree that is efficient for maintaining a dynamically changing collection of elements with efficient insertion, deletion, and retrieval of the minimum element or maximum element.

 A binary heap is commonly used for implementing priority queues, and is a component in other algorithms, including heapsort.

-Key aspects…
+**Key aspects:**

 Heap Property:

 * In a min-heap, for any given node, the value of that node is less than or equal to the values of its children.

 * In a max-heap, for any given node, the value of that node is greater than or equal to the values of its children.